-I. Course Policies: Class Attendance: Students are allowed one absence without a required written excuse for every semester credit hour taken.
+4- Blackboard online Activities 5- CNN Learning Resources Course Policies: Class Attendance: Students are allowed one absence without a required written excuse for every semester credit hour taken.
 It is the student's responsibility and entitlement to meet and discuss all absences or planned absences with their instructors.
-Upon the prudence and judgment of the instructor, a course grade of "F" may be given to any student who exceeds 25% of absentees in a semester. ١ No student shall neglect more than 25 % of their class attendance, whether excused or unexcused, in a given semester. • For students who exceed the specified number of unexcused absentees, an official documented excuse from the Faculty Dean may be required.
+Upon the prudence and judgment of the instructor, a course grade of "F" may be given to any student who exceeds 25% of absentees in a semester.
+1 No student shall neglect more than 25 % of their class attendance, whether excused or unexcused, in a given semester.
+For students who exceed the specified number of unexcused absentees, an official documented excuse from the Faculty Dean may be required.
 Once a student reaches approximately ten to fifteen percent of absentees in a class, he/she shall receive a warning.
 The Dean/Faculty Council have the right to permit a student's withdrawal from a course, if presented with a suitable and acceptable explanation for excessive absentees.
-This will be coordinated with the consent of the Registrar. ۲ • Late arrival to class three times will be regarded as an absence.
+This will be coordinated with the consent of the Registrar.
+Tardy: 2 Late arrival to class three times will be regarded as an absence.
 Each instructor is responsible to define the rules for which a student is considered late to class.
-Exam Attendance/Punctuality: ٣ • All students have to attend exam as specified. • A student who fails to attend the exam has to hand on his/her excuse within 48 hours.
-All students must come to exam on time and no excuses are accepted for late coming. £ Assignments & Projects: - All assignment and projects have to be submitted, as scheduled, on time.
-All assignment and projects have to be submitted, as scheduled, on time.
+Exam Attendance/Punctuality: All students have to attend exam as specified.
+3 A student who fails to attend the exam has to hand on his/her excuse within 48 hours.
+All students must come to exam on time and no excuses are accepted for late coming.
+H Assignments & Projects: 4 - All assignment and projects have to be submitted, as scheduled, on time.
 Late submission might result in deduction of marks.
+5 Cheating:

-Cheating: All students are required and expected to act and behave according to the university Academic Integrity Code of Conduct as explained and detailed in the student handbook.
-Punitive actions for any and all students not abiding by these rules is also outlined in the student handbook. ٥ • Any student caught in the act of or is suspected of cheating will receive a grade of "0" for that exam, quiz, project, or assignment. • Any recurring attempt in cheating will be a matter for immediate dismissal from the University. • Any student who assists, contributes, or in any way is found to be involved in helping another student cheat will receive an equivalent and equal penalty.
-6 Plagiarism: Ľ Sana'a University regulations will be pursued and enforced on any plagiarism attempts.
-7 Other policies: As per the university regulations (Students Affairs Bylaws)
+All students are required and expected to act and behave according to the university Academic Integrity Code of Conduct as explained and detailed in the student handbook.
+Punitive actions for any and all students not abiding by these rules is also outlined in the student handbook.

+Any student caught in the act of or is suspected of cheating will receive a grade of "0" for that exam, quiz, project, or assignment.

+Any recurring attempt in cheating will be a matter for immediate dismissal from the University.

+Any student who assists, contributes, or in any way is found to be involved in helping another student cheat will receive an equivalent and equal penalty.

+6 Plagiarism: Sana'a University regulations will be pursued and enforced on any plagiarism attempts.
+Other policies: 7 As per the university regulations (Students Affairs Bylaws)